laristra/portage/doc/mismatch.md

 # Mismatch Fixup  {#mismatch}

-The Portage library includes a repair algorithm to handle remap errors arising from the mismatch of the boundaries of two meshes. happen because curved boundaries are discretized with different resolutions in the source and target meshes or because two physics packages exchanging data through Portage view the geometry of the domain a bit differently.
+The Portage library includes an algorithm to repair cell and node fields to handle errors arising from the mismatch of the boundaries of two meshes.
+The errors arise because curved boundaries are discretized with different resolutions in the source and target meshes or because two physics packages exchanging data through Portage view the geometry of the domain a bit differently.
 If all of the source mesh is not covered by the target mesh or vice versa, the result may violate conservation or introduce artifacts in the fields.

 <table style="width:100%">
 <tr>